sentoz/loggie-docs-en/docs/reference/pipelines/source/franzkafka.md

-# kafka
+# franz kafka

-Kafka source is used for receice Kafka data.
+Use the [franz-go kafka](https://github.com/twmb/franz-go) library to consume Kafka.

+(The difference between this sink and kafka sink is generally only the kafka golang library used, which is provided for users who have a preference for the franz kafka library)

 !!! example

     ```yaml
     sources:
     - type: kafka